Privilege Manager for Unix protects your systems by:

 You may use these and other techniques to achieve a high degree of security around Privilege Manager for Unix itself, as well as the logs of root activity that it creates.

-You can encrypt all communication among Privilege Manager for Unix programs, and between the user and the application being run to guard against network snooping or spoofing.
+You can encrypt all communication among Privilege Manager for Unix programs, and between the user and the application he is running to guard against network snooping or spoofing.

 Privilege Manager for Unix supports the following encryption algorithms: